mit-satori/getting-started/satori-cuda-aware-mpi.rst

 Using MPI and CUDA on Satori
 ============================

+Leveraging multiple GPUs in a CUDA program with MPI is supported by CUDA aware MPI installations on Satori.
-CUDA aware MPI from Slurm batch scripts is supported through MPI modules using OpenMPI.
+CUDA aware MPI from Slurm batch scripts is supported through system MPI modules build on OpenMPI.
 To use CUDA aware MPI codes, and libraries that involve MPI, may need to be recompiled with the correct OpenMPI modules.

 Getting started
 ^^^^^^^^^^^^^^^